Your route to best practice

-Operators maintain their FORS Bronze accreditation and are committed to becoming safer and more efficient, while reducing their environmental impact.
-FORS Silver accredited operators will have developed driver licencing verification systems, that their vehicles over 3.5 tonnes are equipped with a left turn audible warning system and their vehicles are also fitted with blind spot minimisation devices.
+FORS Silver accreditation is for operators who maintain FORS Bronze accreditation and are committed to becoming safer and more efficient, while reducing their environmental impact.
+FORS Silver operators will have developed driver licencing verification systems, vehicles over 3.5 tonnes will be equipped with a left turn audible warning system and vehicles will be also fitted with blind spot minimisation devices.

-FORS Gold accreditation is for exceptional operators who have met specific targets and have maintained their bronze and silver accreditations.
-The operators will actively promote the FORS Standard, producing a case study that documents their progression.
+FORS Gold accreditation is for exceptional operators that have met specific targets and have maintained Bronze and Silver accreditations.
+The operators will actively promote the FORS Standard.

 Find out how FORS operators have benefited from the scheme and how they have implemented best practice in their organisations.
 FORS is always on the lookout for new case studies for Champions, helping raise the profile of the programme and the Champion being covered.
 To submit a case study for publication, call 08448 09 09 44 (8.30am-5pm) or click here to email us.